javiermoralesgit/odin-recipes/README.md

 # odin-recipes
-Testing Git Push with this entry
+Testing Git Push with this entry along with doing the "Project: Recipes" from The Odin Project Curriculum as practice.